SEDSSabra/SEDSSabra-human_factors-sabra01/README.md

-# Human factors-sabra01
+# Sabra01-Human Factors
-static and dynamic risk map
+Project on static and dynamic risk map on covid19